dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 ## ML Kit

 Google announced a new [Machine Learning Kit](https://firebase.google.com/products/ml-kit) for mobile developers.
-The ML Kit ships with a set of ready-to use APIs for common use cases:
+The ML Kit ships with a set of ready-to-use APIs for common use cases:

 * Text Recognition.
 * Face Detection.
-* Barcode Scannning.
+* Barcode Scanning.
 * Image Labelling.
 * Landmark Recognition.
 * Smart Reply as seen in Gmail.